mozilla/webpay/README.rst

 If you see a form error about a missing JWT then you are successfully up and running.

+If you can't log in with Persona check the value of ``SITE_URL`` in your local settings.
+It must match the
+URL bar of how you run your dev server exactly.

 Using JWTs for development
 ==========================